Anshraj9870/prompt-engineering-portfolio/Anshraj_PromptEngineering.md

 ## Analysis

 Few-shot prompting is useful when tasks require consistent formatting or specialized understanding.
 By giving examples, the model better understands the expected output style and classification logic.
-Few-shot prompting is especially effective for classification and structured tasks.
+In this example, the classifications remained the same because the reviews were straightforward.
+However, few-shot prompting becomes more valuable when reviews are ambiguous, domain-specific, or require a specific output format.

 ---